-As part of a three-video series on Virtual Event Ready Singapore, this seven-minute video is beneficial for event professionals who want to create engaging and memorable virtual event experiences for the Chinese market.
+As part of a three-video series on Virtual Event Readiness, this seven-minute video is beneficial for event professionals who want to create engaging and memorable virtual event experiences for the Chinese market.

 In part three, Li Hong, Director of Sino Elite shares insights on how to engage this important demographic during virtual events, their expectations, and how the ubiquitous smartphone plays a part in every Chinese business event.